detaybey/PressControl/README.md

 The signal data is displayed on screen and sent via a COM port when available.
 It also works with USB-COM ports.
 Signal data can be saved and loaded.

+The signal itself can be used to test pressure-controlled mechanisms.
 This software is free.
 Use, modify and distribute as you wish.